General exponential basis set parametrization: Application to time-dependent bivariational wave functions: Numerical examples

 The second example is the Franck--Condon emission ($S_1 \rightarrow S_0$) of the 5D \textit{trans}-bithiophene model of Ref.~\citenum{madsenVibrationallyResolvedEmission2019}.
 The initial state is taken to be the \ac{vscf} ground state of the $S_1$ electronic surface.
 The wave packet is then placed on the $S_0$ surface and propagated at the TDMVCC$[2]$ level using the same integrator settings as above.
 Once again, we use 30 primitive and 4 active modals for each mode.

 For both examples we repeat the calculations using linearly parametrized modals (see Refs.~\citenum{madsenTimedependentVibrationalCoupled2020} and \citenum{hojlundBivariationalTimedependentWave2022}) and with single and double exponentially parametrized modals.
 Reset thresholds $\tau = 0, 0.1, 0.3, 0.5, 0.7, \infty$ are considered.
-The threshold $\tau = 0$ corresponds to never resetting the $\kappa^m$ parameters, while the threshold $\tau = \infty$ corresponds to resetting after every step.
+The threshold $\tau = 0$ corresponds to never resetting the \revision[MGH]{}{basis set parameters,} while the threshold $\tau = \infty$ corresponds to resetting after every step.

 In both cases we show \acp{acf} to illustrate the equivalence of the various modal parametrizations.
 The \ac{acf} is not an observable as such but is conveys important information about the dynamics of the system while being sensitive to errors in the wave function parameters.